HeardLibrary/vul-scripts/scua/README.md

 # Python script to add two levels of identifers to finding aids
 ## Description
 This script is used to add 2 levels of identifers according to the repository's ADO file naming convention
+# Python bulkupdater
+## Description
+This script should work for all levels of ArchivesSpace